pomerium/documentation/content/docs/capabilities/metrics.md

 Metrics in Pomerium provide observability and monitoring data from your Pomerium deployment.
 Use metrics to review traffic and its effects on your system.

+Pomerium exposes standard Prometheus metrics related to its operation.
+Open source users need [configure](/docs/reference/metrics) metrics collection and visualization manually.
-Metrics are available only in Pomerium Zero and Pomerium Enterprise deployments.
+Pomerium Zero and Pomerium Enterprise have simplified collection and visualization built-in.

 ## Metrics definitions